jameslieu/jameslieu.github.io/_posts/2014-07-30-rake-db-rebuild.markdown

 RAILS_ENV=test rake db:rebuild
 {% endhighlight %}

-`NOTE: it goes without saying, NEVER do this when your application is live!`
+`NOTE: it goes without saying, NEVER use this in production!`